A British couple have said 'I do' 66 times in a bid to find the perfect wedding location.

 Just one day after they said I do for the first time in a traditional ceremony in their hometown of Didsbury, they started their search for the very best place Down Under.

-The couple rented out their house and sold their possessions to get funding for their trip.
-Lisa quit her job as a retail manager for Marks and Spencer while Alex sold his car body repair business.
+their possessions to get funding for their trip.
+Lisa quit her job as a retail manager for

 Their aim was to find the most exceptional and unique wedding locations possible, blogging about their experiences so others could better chose where to tie the knot themselves.